stijn-dejongh/lovecraft_public_domain/raw_converts/iv.md

   Armington helped Birch to the outside of a spare bed and sent his little son Edwin for Dr. Davis.
 The afflicted man was fully conscious, but would say nothing of any consequence;
-merely muttering such things as  "oh, my ankles! ",  "let go! ", or  "shut in the tomb ".
+merely muttering such things as  "oh, my ankles!",  "let go!", or  "shut in the tomb ".
 Then the doctor came with his medicine-case and asked crisp questions, and removed the patient's outer clothing, shoes, and socks.
 The wounds--for both ankles were frightfully lacerated about the Achilles' tendons--seemed to puzzle the old